 An ultrasound done on the foetus revealed that Lilian’s baby was already dead.
 Lilian had faced high blood pressure issues during the pregnancy, which led to her having pre-eclampsia, a condition characterised by a high level of protein the urine and which can be fatal.

-But she had to deliver the baby anyway, and after six agonising days, she finally gave birth.
+But she had to deliver the baby anyway, and after six agonising days, she gave birth.
 “It was a baby girl.
 Even though I wanted to see her and hold her in my arms, the doctors refused and only showed me her legs.
-They said that because she had been dead for more than a week, she was already decomposed and in a bad state.
+They said that because she had been dead for long, she was already decomposed and in a bad state.
 I called her Zawadi, because she was my special gift,” she says, struggling to contain the tears welling up in her eyes.

 As she walked out of the hospital on that day in May 2012, Lilian left with a new resolve.
 To completely turn her life around and find her purpose in life again.